phalcon-orphanage/docs/en/reference/views.rst

 to the application's service container.

 The following example shows how to write a jQquery `ajax request`_ using a url with the framework conventions.
-The service "url" is injected in the view by just only acccesing it :
+The service "url" is injected in the view by just only accessing it:

 .. code-block:: html+php